Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

 \subsubsection{Signal efficiency as a function of kinematic variables}

-We also assess whether the signal efficiency of each isolation method varies as a function of key kinematic variables, particularly the squared four-momentum transfer, $q^2 = (p_B - p_{\text{had}})^2$, which is equivalently the invariant mass squared of the lepton–neutrino system (e.g.\ $q^2 = m^2_{\ell\nu_\ell}$ for $\Bz \to D^{*-} \ell^{+} \nu_{\ell}$ decays).
+We also assess whether the signal efficiency of each isolation method varies as a function of key kinematic variables, particularly the squared four-momentum transfer, $q^2 = (p_B - p_{\text{had}})^2$, which is equivalently the invariant mass squared of the lepton--neutrino system (e.g.\ $q^2 = m^2_{\ell\nu_\ell}$ for $\Bz \to D^{*-} \ell^{+} \nu_{\ell}$ decays).
 Ideally, a well-designed selection should yield a flat efficiency across the entire $q^2$ spectrum.
 This is especially important at high $q^2$, where theoretical predictions from lattice QCD are most precise, enabling precision measurements of CKM matrix elements.

 To study this, we evaluate the signal efficiency as a function of $q^2$ for each isolation method.
 For the \IMI tool, we apply the nominal working point defined earlier, corresponding to a \IMI output threshold of \IMI $> 0.05$ on each signal particle.
 For \emph{track isolation}, we use the \texttt{samePV} flag or $\chi^{2}_{\mathrm{IP\,wrt\,PV}} > 16$.
 For \emph{cone isolation}, we use a fixed cone size of $\Delta R = 0.5$ which is typically used to capture the $b$-jet structure.
-Figure~\ref{fig:effvariation_q2} shows the resulting signal efficiencies for two representative decay channels: $\Bp\!\to\!D^{*-}\mu^{+}\nu_{\mu}$ (left), with one non-isolated signal particle, and $\Lambda_b\!\to\!\Lc^*\mu^{-}\bar{\nu}_{\mu}$ (right), with two non-isolated particles where $\Lambda_c^*$ denotes $\Lambda_c(2625)$ state.
-While the \emph{cone isolation} and \emph{track isolation} exhibit modest efficiency variations, largely reflecting their unavoidable correlation with the signal particle kinematics, the \IMI tool, in contrast, preserves a consistently high and nearly flat efficiency across the entire $q^2$ range.
+For \emph{vertex isolation}, we use a common secondary-vertex compatibility requirement of $\chi^{2}_{\mathrm{IP\,wrt\,SV}} < 1$.
+Figure~\ref{fig:effvariation_q2} shows the resulting signal efficiencies for two representative decay channels: $\Bp\!\to\!D^{*-}\mu^{+}\nu_{\mu}$ (left), with one non-isolated signal particle, and $\Lambda_b\!\to\!\Lc^*\mu^{-}\bar{\nu}_{\mu}$ (right), with two non-isolated particles, where $\Lambda_c^*$ denotes the $\Lambda_c(2625)$ state.
+Cone, track, and vertex isolation show modest $q^2$-dependent variations -- reflecting their intrinsic correlations with the signal kinematics -- whereas the \IMI\ tool retains a consistently high and nearly flat efficiency across the full $q^2$ range.

 \FloatBarrier